-Property surveys, in the UK sense, aren’t usually undertaken in France, because the profession of surveyor doesn’t exist in the same way.
-If you’re concerned about certain aspects of the structure of a property or renovation issues, you could contact one of the growing number of English-speaking surveyors working in France.
-Alternatively, arrange to visit the property with a local builder to get their opinion and a costing.
-It’s better to get a property checked out before you agree a price and sign any contract, especially if you anticipate doing a lot of renovation.
-If you need a survey, but don’t have time to carry it out before you sign the contract, ask the notary to include a clause suspensive in the Compromis de Vente, to ensure that your purchase is subject to a satisfactory survey.
-Before you sign anything, make sure that you see the plans of the property and its land.
-Ask the agent or at the local mairie to see the ‘cadastral plans’, to check there aren’t any private or communal schemes to build new properties, offices or farm buildings close by.
+Unlike in the UK, property surveys aren’t usually undertaken in France, because the profession of surveyor doesn’t exist in the same way.
+But it’s always best to get a property checked out for structural issues before agreeing a price and signing a contract – especially if it looks like renovations might be needed.
+Luckily, there is a growing number of English-speaking surveyors working in France.
+Alternatively, arrange to visit the property with a builder to get their opinion and a quote.
+It’s by far the best and cheapest option.
+If you don’t have time to do it before signing the contract, don’t panic.
+Just ask the notaire to include a clause suspensive in the Compromis de Vente, stipulating the purchase should be subject to a satisfactory survey.
+Before you sign anything, make sure to check the plans of the property.

-Once you find a property and agree a price, the contract process will be handled by a notaire – the only person permitted by law to perform conveyancing in France.
-The notaire charges a fee, usually between 2% and 8% of the ‘net’ property price.
-Note that, the lower the property price, the higher the notaire’s percentage charge will be.
-The notaire’s fee may be included in the price if you buy via an agent but do double-check!
+Once you’ve agreed a price, the purchase process is handled by a notaire – a government-appointed official and the only person permitted by law to perform conveyancing in France.
+The notaire charges a fee of around 8 per cent of the net property price.
+Note that the lower the property price, the higher the notaire’s fee.
 The notaire is required by law to act impartially, and acts for both buyer and seller.
-This may seem strange to UK buyers but the vast majority of transactions in France are handled this way, by a single notaire.
-The property agent should be able to recommend a local notaire but if you feel unsure about this, you’re entitled to appoint your own.
-The latter option won’t cost you any more money, as the two notaries will split the fee between them, but it can be a less efficient way of handling the purchase.
-You can also pay for additional independent legal advice in France or the UK.
+This may seem strange to UK buyers but the vast majority of transactions in France are handled by a single notaire.
+The estate agent should be able to recommend a local notaire but if you feel unsure about this, you’re entitled to appoint your own.
+The latter option won’t cost you any more money, as the two notaries will split the fee between them; but it can be a less efficient way of handling the purchase.
+You can also pay for additional independent legal advice, either in France or the UK.

-Although you may find a notaire who speaks some English, it’s important to realise that the legal documents will be in French and often contain unfamiliar legal terms.
-Some property agents offer translations of the Compromis de Vente but this isn’t their primary role or responsibility.
-If you’re uncertain about any aspects of the contract, obtain a professional translation, either in France or the UK.
+Although you may find a notaire who speaks English, they are not professional translators.
+Some estate agents offer translations of the Compromis de Vente but this is not their primary role or responsibility.
+If you are unclear about any part of the contract or struggle with the legal jargon in a foreign language, we strongly recommend hiring an accredited translator, either in France or the UK.

 The First Contract